jdsiemaszko/PropAcousticsPy/README.md

 Note this a package summary of a workign repository.
 Mind that the package may not be up-to-date with respect to the working repo.
 For the most up-to-date version of the code, please refer to https://github.com/jdsiemaszko/PropellerAcoustics.

+To install the package,
+""run pip install ."" in the root directory of the repo.

 Modules include: